Three reasons you’ll fall for Tuscany’s capital.

 Leather lovers traditionally, peruse Piazza San Lorenzo whose vibrant market, Mercato di San Lorenzo, is best known for its leather goods.
 But Florence has a limitless listing of leather shops.
 For new creations and gorgeous handbags, head to Bottega Giotti, in Piazza Ognisanti.
 For his and hers jackets, visit Anna by Palazzo Pitti.
 And if you are looking for a gift that says la dolce vita in leather, check out Cuoiofficine, whose finely crafted leather purses and wallets combine 17th-century marbling patterns and contemporary leather-tattooing techniques to create designs that are reminiscent of centuries past.

-This article first appeared as a feature in Endless Vacation, Summer 2019.
+A version of this article first appeared as a feature in Endless Vacation, Summer 2019.
 Updatead 2023